Reconstructing inflation in a generalized Rastall theory of gravity: Conclusions

 For the standard Rastall gravity scenario, where the Rastall parameter is taken as a constant, we examined a specific case to reconstruct the effective potential $V(\phi)$, focusing on the attractor relation $n_s - 1 = -2/N$.
 In this context, we applied the general reconstruction framework, making use of the analytical expressions previously derived.
 In this scenario, we have found that the potential expressed in terms of the number of $e$-folds coincides with the result obtained in the framework of GR.
 However, the reconstruction of the effective potential as a function of the scalar field is modified by the inclusion of the Rastall parameter.
 As in the case of GR, we have found that the inflationary scenario can proceed via two possibilities: starting from positive values of the field $\varphi$ or from negative ones.
 In both cases, the inflationary epoch ends when the field approaches values close to zero.
 In addition, we found that the constraints on the parameters in this scenario are also modified by the presence of the Rastall parameter.

 For the generalized Rastall gravity, we have derived a general expression for the reconstruction of the potential in terms of the number of $e$-folds $N$.
 In this framework, we have obtained a first-order differential equation for the potential $V(N)$.
 As an example, we have considered the simplest dependence of the Rastall parameter $\lambda_\text{Ras}$ on the number of $e$-folds $N$ (see Eq.(\ref{ec2})) together with the attractor given by Eq.(\ref{ns}) for the scalar spectral index $n_s=n_s(N)$.
 For this example, we have obtained the analytical reconstruction of the effective potential in terms of the number of $e$-folds $N$ given by Eq.(\ref{VN2}).
 Here, we have confirmed that in the limit $\beta = 0$, that is, when $\lambda_\text{Ras}$ is constant and equal to 1, the expression of the potential reduces to that obtained in GR.
 To determine the relation between the number of $e$-folds $N$ and the scalar field, we found that it is not possible to obtain an analytical solution for $N = N(\phi)$.
 Therefore, to find an analytical solution to Eq.(\ref{ddd}) and subsequently express $N$ as a function of $\phi$, we have assumed that the parameter $\beta$, associated with the Rastall parameter, is small, allowing us to expand the root of the equation.
 From this approximation, we have obtained the reconstruction of the effective potential and the Rastall parameter in terms of the scalar field given by Eqs.(\ref{VV2}) and (\ref{LL2}), respectively.
 In addition, we have obtained the different constraints on the parameter-space in this scenario from the observational parameters.
 Here, we have found that for different fixed values of $\beta$, the constraints obtained on the integration constants $A$ and $B$ are similar.
+In addition, we have determined the stability analysis (see Section \ref{SA}) of our reconstructed models in both the standard and generalized Rastall gravity frameworks.
+Here we have found that in both frameworks these models remain free of ghost and Laplacian instabilities, since the conditions $Q_s>0$, $Q_T>0$ and $c_s^2>0$ are satisfied.

 Finally, in this paper, we have not considered the reconstruction of Rastall gravity for more complex time-dependent (or the number of $e-$folds $N$) functions of the Rastall parameter.
-We hope to return to this point in the near future.
+As a future step to further strengthen the model's comparison with observational data, a Markov Chain Monte Carlo (MCMC) analysis would provide more robust constraints on the model parameters, especially in generalized Rastall gravity scenario.
+We hope to return to these points in the near future.